hadaspeled12/FireList/README.md

 # FireList

-This is a simple to do list app:
+This is a simple to do list app supported by Firebase:
+- Login by email/gmail.
-- This app allows multipile lists.
+- Allows multipile lists.
 - Save changes in real time.
-- Allows to collaborate lists between 2 useres.
+- Allows to collaborate lists between 2 users.

 bug:
 - While editing a note the cursor jumps between lines.